Kei18/tswap/readme.md

 You can manipulate it via your keyboard.
 See printed info.

 ## Licence
-This software is released under the MIT License, see [LICENSE.txt](LICENCE.txt).
+This software is released under the MIT License, see [LICENCE.txt](LICENCE.txt).

 ## Notes
 - `NaiveTSWAP` is a solver using the pseudo-code in the paper without modifications.